 - 1. Activating the emergency notification system, including set up of the EOC and secretary of regular meetings. - 2.
 Providing information, advice and assistance to members of the MECG on Emergency Management programs and principles.
 Also to provide administrative assistance to the CAO/Operations Officer. - 3.
 Providing direction to EOC support staff as required in support of the Control Group, and ensures proper operation of the EOC. - 4.
-Maintaining the Emergency Response Plan in accordance with requirements of the Emergency Management Act. - 5.
-In conjunction with the CAO, coordinating a post-emergency debriefing and assisting in the development of a final report to Mayor and Council. - 6.
-Ensuring a master record of all events and actions taken is maintained (main events board). - 7.
+Coordinating activities and deployment of CERV Team. - 5.
+Maintaining the Emergency Response Plan in accordance with requirements of the Emergency Management Act. - 6.
+In conjunction with the CAO, coordinating a post-emergency debriefing and assisting in the development of a final report to Mayor and Council. - 7.
+Ensuring a master record of all events and actions taken is maintained (main events board). - 8.
 Maintaining a personal log.